Blog

 Reviews and Rating

-On review platforms like Capterra or G2, users generally like Spago’s accessibility since it enables organizations with tight budget to access a powerful BI tool with tons of features.
+On review platforms like Capterra or G2, users generally like Spago’s accessibility since it enables organizations with tight budgets to access a powerful business intelligence tool with tons of features.
 The biggest downside pointed out by its users is the configuration difficulty of various BI elements as they require scripting knowledge.

 08. ReportServer

-ReportServer is a free BI platform that operates under a GPL license.
-This means that anyonecan use ReportServer in their organizations for free.
-However, offers for service and support as well as commercial licensing options are also available.
+ReportServer is a free business intelligence platform that operates under a GPL license.
+This means that anyone can use ReportServer in their organizations for free.
+However, offers for service and support and commercial licensing options are also available.

 ReportServer BI dashboard